-Changing schools can be hard for children, but it can also open doors to new opportunities and friendships.
+Changing schools can be challenging for children but can also open doors to new opportunities and friendships.
 When your child has to change schools, there are some ways to ease the adjustment process.

 Contact the school to initiate the transfer process